lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-workload-high-availability-LOB-application.md

 	editor=""
 	tags="azure-resource-manager"/>

 <tags
 	ms.service="virtual-machines"
-	ms.date="08/11/2015"
+	ms.date="12/17/2015"
 	wacn.date=""/>

 # Azure Infrastructure Services Workload: High-availability line of business application

+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

-Set up your first or next web-based, intranet-only line of business application in Windows Azure and take advantage of ease of configuration and the ability to quickly expand the application to include new capacity.
+Set up your first or next web-based, intranet-only line of business application in Azure and take advantage of ease of configuration and the ability to quickly expand the application to include new capacity.

 With the Virtual Machines and Virtual Network features of Azure infrastructure services, you can quickly deploy and run a line of business application that is accessible by your organization's users.
 For example, you can set this up.